cakoose/monaco-utf8-length-incremental/ReadMe.md

 ## To run:

 ```
-$ npm install
+$ yarn install --frozen-lockfile
-$ npm run start   # will start a webserver on localhost
+$ yarn run start   # will start a webserver on localhost
 ```

 All the important code is in "src/index.ts".